-How To Best Protect Pool Deck From Potted Plants
+4 Simple Ways To Protect Pool Deck From Potted Plants

-How Do I Protect My Pool Deck from Potted Plants?
+How Do I Protect Pool Deck from Potted Plants?

-The use of potted plants is an excellent way to bring some color and natural charm to your pool deck.
+Potted plants are an excellent way to bring some color and natural charm to your pool deck.
 You, possibly enjoy a bit of gardening too!
 Beautiful as they look, potted plants can stain & ruin your deck.
-So how do you protect your pool deck from potted plants?
+So how to protect pool deck from potted plants?

 Planters will stain and damage any type of decking, be it wood, concrete or natural stone pavers.
 For adequate drainage, water needs to drain out from the bottom of the planter.
 This water, obviously, has soil in it.